JavaScript Promises part 2: Going deeper with Promises

 else return Promise.resolve(cachedData);

-OK, now we're cooking.
-Our function always returns a promise - but in the case of cached data, it's resolved immediately, because there's nothing to wait for.
-That means we can now safely use the function with promises, and not have to worry about the type of return value it spits out.
+OK, now our function always returns a promise - but in the case of cached data, it's resolved immediately, because there's nothing to wait for.
+That means we can safely use the function with promises, not having to worry about the type of return value it spits out.

 getData().then(data => console.log(data)); //first time: AJAX getData().then(data => console.log(data)); //second time: cache - works same way!